Dynamical systems on some elliptic modular surfaces via operators on line arrangements: The heptagon

 From the definition of the matroid $M_{7},$ if $\cA=\cC_{0}\cup\cC_{1}$ is a realization of $M_{7}$, one has $\ldt(\cC_{0})=\cC_{1}$, but the following result on $\cC_{2}=\ldt(\cC_{1})$ is unexpected: \begin{thm} Let $\cA_{0}=\cC_{0}\cup\cC_{1}$ be a generic realization of $M_{7}$ and define $\cC_{2}=\ldt(\cC_{1})$.
 The labeled line arrangement $\cA_{1}=\cC_{1}\cup\cC_{2}$ is again a realization of $M_{7}$.
 The operator $\ldt$ induces a rational self-map on the schemes $\ksU$ of all realizations of $M_{7}$ and its moduli space $\cR_{7}$. \end{thm}

-We denote by $\lldt:Z_7\dashrightarrow Z_7$ the rational self-map on $Z_7$ induced by $\ldt$.
-Since $\cC_1$ may be recovered from the relation $\ldt(\cC_0)=\cC_1$, we will often identify $\cC_0$ and $\cA_0$ and by abuse, speak of $\cC_0$ as a realization of $M_7$. \begin{proof} Up to projective automorphism, one can suppose that the line arrangement $\cA_{0}$ is of the form $\cA_{0}=\cC_{0}(x)\cup\cC_{1}(x)$ for $x$ generic in $Z_7$: concretely, we use $x=(x_{1},x_{2},x_{3})$, where $x_{1},x_{2},x_{3}\in\CC(Z_7)$ are considered as rational functions.
+We denote by $\lldt:Z_7\dashrightarrow Z_7$ the rational self-map on $Z_7$ induced by $\ldt$. \begin{proof} Up to projective automorphism, one can suppose that the line arrangement $\cA_{0}$ is of the form $\cA_{0}=\cC_{0}(x)\cup\cC_{1}(x)$ for $x$ generic in $Z_7$: concretely, we use $x=(x_{1},x_{2},x_{3})$, where $x_{1},x_{2},x_{3}\in\CC(Z_7)$ are considered as rational functions.
 A direct computation (with Magma) then shows that $\cC_{2}=\ldt(\cC_{1})$ is a line arrangement of seven lines.
 It has a canonical labeling as described in the previous Subsection and we then check that the matroid associated to $\cC_{1}\cup\cC_{2}$ is equal to $M_{7}$, so that $\cC_{1}\cup\cC_{2}$ is a realization of $M_{7}$.
 Using the period map, one computes $\lldt$ and obtain that it is a dominant rational map.
 The reader can find the polynomials defining $\lldt$ in an ancillary file of this paper on arXiv; it can be also retrieved from the polynomials given in Section \ref{subsec:Practical-SemiConj}.
 That describes action of $\ldt$ on the space of realization $\ksU$ and on the moduli space $\cR_{7}$. \end{proof}